Northern boundary of Massachusetts: History

 The 1629 charter of the Massachusetts Bay Colony gave the colony the land between the Merrimack River and Charles River.
 Specifically, the southern border was to be the line of latitude either 3 mi south of Massachusetts Bay or 3 miles south of the southernmost bend of the Charles River, whichever was farther south.
+It turned out that the southernmost bend of the Charles is south of the southern curve of Massachusetts Bay.
+The line of latitude three miles south of the river's southernmost bend, approximately 42°2′ north, forms the basis of the southern border of Massachusetts to the present day.

 The northern border was to be 3 miles north of the northernmost bend of the Merrimack River.
 Between these lines of latitude the grant extended from the Atlantic to the Pacific.
 In 1629 the rivers had not been fully explored and the actual borders of the colony were uncertain.
-It turned out that the southernmost bend of the Charles is south of the southern curve of Massachusetts Bay.
-The line of latitude three miles south of the river's southernmost bend, approximately 42°2′ north, forms the basis of the southern border of Massachusetts to the present day.
-The Merrimack River turned out to originate farther north than expected, flowing south for most of its course and only turning eastward in its last several miles.
-Thus the 1629 grant gave the colony most of what is today New Hampshire and all of the original 1629 grant that formed the basis of colonial New Hampshire, but it took many decades before this was fully understood.
+However, the Merrimack River turned out to originate farther north than expected, flowing south for most of its course and only turning eastward in its last several miles.
+In 1652, Massachusetts sent surveyors to discover the northernmost part, and they staked their claim at Endicott Rock at the outlet of Lake Winnipesaukee.

+Thus the 1629 grant gave the colony most of what is today New Hampshire and all of the original 1629 grant that formed the basis of colonial New Hampshire.
+This was the legal basis the Boston government used to incorporate the New Hampshire settlements into Norfolk County, Massachusetts Colony.

-A new charter was granted to the Province of Massachusetts Bay in 1691, which merged the Colony with the Colony of New Plymouth, as well as present-day Maine and New Brunswick.
+A new charter was granted to the Province of Massachusetts Bay in 1691, which merged the colony with the Colony of New Plymouth, as well as present-day Maine and New Brunswick.
 The northern boundary of what was now the southern piece remained as defined in 1629.